The Little Known Reason Display Ads Are Big-Data Gold (Agencies, Brands, & Pubs)

 Advertising data is a real marketing currency.

 Even though Facebook, Google, and many others make your campaign data available, they won’t exactly push you to look into it.
 Your favorite platforms have a conflict of interest here - if you run more efficient campaigns, chances are you are cutting ad waste and possibly spending less.
-Reduced spend isn’t in the immediate interest of your ad purchasing platforms.
+Reduced spend isn’t in the interest of your ad purchasing platforms.
 If you buy online ads, even smaller budgets can net hefty data sets that provide invaluable ROI saving insights.
 Most platforms allow their client advertisers to access the campaign data from their ad spends, but they don’t tell you very much about what all is available, what it is worth, or how to use it.
-From years of experience spending millions of dollars on digital campaigns for top brands, I’ve come to expect that your platform rep is only likely to highlight the tools and trends that equate to an up-sell, and there are always a few of those polished offerings ready for you in the “support call” agenda.
+From years of experience spending millions of dollars on digital campaigns for top brands, I’ve come to expect that your platform sales rep is only likely to highlight the tools and trends that equate to an up-sell, and there are always a few of those polished offerings ready for you in the “support call” agenda.

 Though my work generally focus on larger advertising budgets for enterprising brands, let’s use a $1,000 budget for the purposes of this example.
 Recently Facebook CPMs average $7.19 meaning you’ve just bought 139,000 impressions.
 While 139K may not sound like a staggering number of impressions, each served ad impression actually contains its own 20+ data-points.
 To understand these data points let’s quickly consider everything that came together for a single ad impression to take place.
 For starters, it occurred at a time of day & day of week.
 Those are your first two data points.
 Let’s not forget the location which could be as granular as an IP address or as broad as a country code.
 It also happened on a specific type of smart device, running a certain type of OS, and in one of the various types of browsers (or apps) which displays the ads — hardware/software brands and version numbers are all stored for every impression.
 These more obvious examples represent your first 10–15 data-points for each ad impression you buy, and as the term CPM implies, you are buying by the thousands.
-All of the sudden, with our $1,000 budget we are talking about at least 2.78MM data-points.
+All of the sudden, with our $1,000 budget we are talking about 2.78MM data-points.
 Is your $1,000 of data interesting yet?
 Make sure you are capturing it!
 Most platforms only hang onto certain parts of the data for so long cutting off access beyond your 7, 14, or 30 day historical view.

 It is important to keep in mind how big data analysis can inform your brand beyond just the online bidding.
 Don’t ignore your existing big data.
 Get your $1,000 worth of data from every dollar you spend and have an expert help you learn to leverage it.
 An experienced programmatic marketer can help you extract the dollar value (in data) from your campaign spend.
 You are already paying for it!!
 In the next post I will outline an example of how to use some of those data-points mentioned above. ← here’s that